Setting up a DD-WRT VPN on your wifi router offers two key advantages:

 Comparitech Exclusive - save 60% on the 1 year planGET DEAL

 VyprVPN’s website has tutorials and configuration details for connecting to any of its servers via OpenVPN and PPTP, although we strongly recommend the former.
 There are no pre-configured DD-WRT routers available.
 However, if your router will run Tomato firmware, VyprVPN does make a custom VPN app for that.
 Live customer service available should you need any help getting OpenVPN set up.

 The company keeps no traffic logs but does record users’ source IP.
 That information is only retained for 30 days, but if it’s a privacy concern then consider looking elsewhere.
 Otherwise, VyprVPN offers top-notch security with 256-bit encryption, Netflix unblocking, and fantastic speeds.
 Unfortunately, if you added VyprVPN’s proprietary Chameleon protocol to your subscription, this can’t be set up on DD-WRT.

-UNBLOCKS IN BROWSER:VyprVPN is user friendly.
+UNLIMITED DATA USAGE:VyprVPN is user friendly.
 Good speeds and uptime as all servers are owned by VyprVPN.
-Not the cheapest option in this list.
+Not the cheapest option on this list.
 30-day money-back guarantee.

 Read our full VyprVPN review.